Possible reactions to sexual violence

 - Fatigue, sleep disorders or nightmares

-- Eating disorders (such as loss of appetite, nausea, anorexia or bulimia)
+- Eating disorders (loss of appetite, nausea, anorexia or bulimia)

-- Gynecological or perinatal complications (such as fear that a routine examination will trigger memories of violence)
+- Gynecological or perinatal complications (fear that a routine examination will trigger memories of violence)

-- Health risk behaviour (such as alcohol or drug abuse, substance addiction).
+- Health risk behaviour (alcohol or drug abuse, substance addiction).

 Intimacy and sexuality